-Less known are his experiences as a combat pilot in 1917, where his flying life was forged in the fires of adversity.
-In his autobiography he recalled
+Less known are his experiences as a combat pilot in 1917, where his flying career was forged in the fires of adversity.